ColstonBod-oy/weird-java-kotlin-notes/README.md

 <!-- STORE KEY-VALUE PAIRS IN A LIST -->
 ## Store Key-Value Pairs In A List

-The info I used for these examples can be found on [Techie Delight](https://www.techiedelight.com/implement-pair-class-java/) which shows how to implement a ```Pair``` class.
+The information I used for these examples can be found on [Techie Delight](https://www.techiedelight.com/implement-pair-class-java/), which shows how to implement a ```Pair``` class.

 ### 7a-J Example